Tripswitch

 • coordinate behavior across services

-Breakers can be shared by:
+Breakers can be shared across:

 • web services